 Step 3: Enjoy the doorbell!

-Now, when someone rings the Nest Hello doorbell, it will play a spooky Halloween sound instead of the normal bell.
+Now, when someone rings the Nest Doorbell, it will play a spooky Halloween sound instead of the normal bell.
 This sound is randomized, so it may sound different every time, and Google updates the theme each year by removing some old sounds and adding new ones to the mix.
-This year, the potential doorbell chimes are:
+This year, the potential doorbell chimes include: